The “All Business” Report: Dime’s Rookie Diary With Tobias Harris

 After an outstanding prep career where he was named a McDonald’s All American and Mr. Basketball in the State of New York, Tobias Harris spent his lone season of college at the University of Tennessee before being selected 19th overall this June.
 First selected by the Bobcats before being trading to the Bucks on Draft Night, the Dix Hills, N.Y. native is ready to go.
 So after following his career since before he even entered high school, we decided there was no one better to turn to for the inside scoop on the life of an NBA rookie.
-In his second entry, the man they call “All Business” talks about lockout life, going back to school and working our with NBA legends.
+In his initial entry, the man they call “All Business” talks about being drafted, his summer workout routine and how he’s spent the lockout so far.

-It’s been an interesting couple of months since I last checked in.
-For those of you living under a rock, there is currently an NBA lockout, and for the first time in a very long time I do not know the exact date my basketball season will start.
+It’s been a pretty busy time since being drafted.
+The night of the draft I had to fly straight to Milwaukee to do a press conference with Coach Skiles, John Hammond and Jon Leuer.
+From there I got a chance to go back home and hang with the family and celebrate all the hard work and success.

-In this time of uncertainty I decided to make my mother proud (hi mom!) and go back to school.
-Earning my degree is definitely a goal of mine I plan to achieve, and since I left Tennessee after my freshman year I certainly have a lot of credits to make up.
-I’m not going to lie – I was a little concerned that I’d feel weird going back to school after being drafted, but it feels good to just be a 19-year-old student sometimes.
+At first I was skeptical of going to the draft since I wasn’t selected for the green room, but I knew not many people get this opportunity so why not take full advantage of it.
+When my name was called, it was definitely a relief and just a blessing from God.
+I put in a lot of hard work to get to where I am at today and it has paid off.
+My parents were so proud, and as a child, sometimes you don’t realize how happy they are, but I have to give them a ton of credit for raising me to become who I am today.
+I also have to thank my brothers and sisters, because without them I wouldn’t be where I’m at today.

 Until next time…